 There is much to see and explore in Puglia and for that reason, I’m very happy we’ve rented a car and had the opportunity to visit some nice locations on our way from destination to destination.
-On one of the days of our Puglia itinerary, we went en route from Matera to Polignano a Mare, we managed to visit Castel Del Monte, Bari & Altamura.
+During one of the days of our Puglia itinerary, we went en route from Matera to Polignano a Mare, we managed to visit Castel Del Monte, Bari & Altamura.
 We visited Altamura quickly as we drove almost past it and had a coffee near the main square and wandered around.
-Afterwards we headed to Castel del Monte after which we continued to Bari to arrive at lunch time.
+Afterwards, we headed to Castel del Monte after which we continued to Bari to arrive at lunchtime.
 As Bari is a big city in Puglia, you can probably spend more time there than we did and stay for a night instead of just visiting during the day and enjoying some lunch.
 After the lunch and stroll, we continued to arrive in Polignano around 3ish where we walked around and settled down for a drink.

 After a stop in Altamura, we continued and drove to Castel del Monte.
 There is a parking lot, where you have to pay 5 euros to park your car.
 A really short walk leads you to the castle.
-You can walk around the castle and admire the wide views around as well as the interesting shape and look of the castle it self.
+You can walk around the castle and admire the wide views around as well as the interesting shape and look of the castle itself.
 Next to that, you can also get a ticket and enter the castle.
 Tickets can solely be bought online and had to select a time slot.
 You can buy your tickets to get in here.
-Tickets to get in the castle are 7 euros.
-When we were there, in front of the castle there were some guides offering a guide through the castle.
+Tickets to get to the castle are 7 euros.
+When we were there, in front of the castle some guides were offering a guide through the castle.
 To be honest, the castle itself is not quite interesting as all rooms are empty.
 Sometimes, the castle hosts exhibitions.
-Therefore, I wouldn’t necessarily go in unless you’re really interested in the history and the castle, but then I would advise to go for a guide or an audio guide to learn more about the history of the different rooms.
+Therefore, I wouldn’t necessarily go in unless you’re interested in the history and the castle, but then I would advise you to go for a guide or an audio guide to learn more about the history of the different rooms.